BrianSeong99/Agglayer_UnifiedBridge/README.md

 1. User/Developer/Dapp initiate `bridgeAsset` call on L1
 2. Bridge contract on L1 appends an exit leaf to mainnet exit tree of the L1, and update its mainnet exit root.
 3. Global exit root manager appends the new L1 mainnet exit root to global exit tree and computes the new global exit root.
-4. L2 sequencer fetches and update the latest global exit root from the global exit root manager.
+4. L2 sequencer fetches and updates the latest global exit root from the global exit root manager.
 5. User/Developer/Dapp/Chain initiates `claimAsset` call, and also provides the smtProof.
 6. Bridge contract on destination L2 chain validates the smtProof against the global exit root on its chain.
 If passes next step.
 7. Transfer/Mint the asset to the destination address.